kkpkishan/aws-reserved-instance-alerts/README.md

 # Reserved Instance Expiry Monitor

 This repository contains an AWS CloudFormation template and Lambda function to monitor expiring Reserved Instances across all AWS regions and send alerts via Amazon SNS.
-The solution is designed to help you proactively manage your Reserved Instances and avoid service interruptions or unexpected costs due to expirations.
+The solution helps you proactively manage your Reserved Instances and avoid unexpected costs or service interruptions.

 ---

 ## How It Works

 1. **Cross-Region Monitoring**:
-   - The Lambda function fetches Reserved Instance (RI) details from all AWS regions.
+   - The Lambda function retrieves Reserved Instance (RI) details from all AWS regions.
-   - It identifies RIs that will expire within the next 3 days.
+   - It identifies RIs that will expire within a configurable number of days.

 2. **Alerts**:
    - When expiring RIs are detected, a detailed alert is sent to the Amazon SNS topic specified in the `ParentAlertStack` parameter.
    - The alert includes:
-     - Region
+     - AWS Region
      - Reserved Instance ID
      - Expiry date
      - Instance type